Poll results: What tools are product managers using the most?

 A few weeks ago, we sent out a few polls to find out what tools the product community have found the most valuable to use over the past 12 months.
 Based on feedback from over 500 responses, here’s what we found were the most valuable tools for product people to use.

-Kicking off this list was Jira Product Discovery, with 15% of respondents listing this as their go-to tool.
+Kicking off this list is Jira Product Discovery, with 15% of respondents listing this as their go-to tool.

 Jira Product Discovery lets product teams capture and prioritize ideas and align everyone with product roadmaps.
 It excels at helping teams manage product backlogs, track progress, and collaborate across departments.